 Why the novel is like a movie

-Much of Thunderball is close to the action of the 1965 movie.
-There is a reason for this: the book was originally a screenplay, developed by Fleming and two other men, whose development began in 1958.
+The text of Thunderball is close to the action of the 1965 movie.
+There is a reason for this: the book was originally a screenplay, developed by Fleming and two other men, as early as 1958.
 In 1961, over a period of two months, Fleming wrote the novel based on the screenplay and published it, leading to a legal dispute that lasted until 1963.
 During and after the trial, Fleming suffered two heart attacks, the second of which, in 1964, killed him at the age of 56.
 He, like Bond, was a heavy smoker and drinker for most of his life.

 Thunderball review: a slow read